Wish to tap on the power of social media marketing for your financial advisory practice? It is timely to do so!

-Yeah, I know that it is one of the toughest trades to be in.
-Highly regulated and fiercely competitive, the financial planning business has come under threat with the rise of online alternatives.
+Highly regulated and fiercely competitive, the financial planning and advisory business has come under threat with the rise of online alternatives.

 Artificial Intelligence (AI), deep learning and machine learning networks, and chatbots have made it easier than ever for consumers to “self-serve” their investment and insurance needs.
 Backed by prodigious amounts of data, such algorithms can seemingly diagnose and prescribe the best financial advice for any individual.

 While Financial Technology or fintech has certainly progressed, consumers still value the human touch.

 Unfortunately, many financial advisers fail to practice this online.

 They treat social media as an advertising channel.
 They pitch their products.
 They shill their followers.
 They share incessantly about their services.
 They trumpet their achievements.

 If you are an insurance agent, wealth manager, financial consultant, or money manager, stop doing all of the above.

 Instead, consider these 10 ways to build trust, improve your reputation and attract leads.